• Skip to primary navigation

 In order to properly clean an outdoor rug, it may take two times with cleaning solution.

-Because there was still some mildew and/or staining on the outdoor rug, I repeated the process of mixing up the OxiClean solution and liberally applying it to the rug.
-And this time, I rubbed it in to the rug even more – making sure to pay special attention to the green spots.
+Because there was still some mildew and/or staining on the rug, I repeated the process of mixing up the OxiClean solution and liberally applying it to the rug.
+And this time, I rubbed it into the rug fibers even more – making sure to pay special attention to the green spots.
+Gross.

-I again let the rug sit with the OxiClean solution for approximately one hour, and then I hosed it off again.
+I again let the rug sit with the OxiClean solution for approximately one hour, and then I hosed it off.
 The second time was a charm!
 The outdoor rug was clean and bright and fresh!

 Step 4: Let the Outdoor Rug Dry in the Sun